Xendiz/docs-pub/api/trends/README.md

 ## Overview
 ### Ssp
 Trends are something that is popular inside the Xendiz Marketplace right now.
 Open this traffic and increase your trading volumes.

 ### Dsp
 Trading volumes and prices for the most popular traffic in real time.
 Set up your campaigns based on data.

-This section's methods main purpose - is to provide you data about trends on our platform All of methods are more or less self-descriptive:
-- If you want to get data on trending applications then you should use first method.
-- Second method is used when you want to get trends on sites.
-- Third method will provide you with data on what ad types are popular right now.
-- Fourth method will show you which platforms are currently trending.
-- Last method is used when you want to generate custom trends report
-  - First three parameters are send via URL and duplicate first three parameters for financial report:
-    - First parameter is `from` and it is used to set beginning of date interval in format `YYYY-MM-DD`.
-If not set then date for current day will be used.
-    - Second parameter is `to` and it is used to set end of date interval in format `YYYY-MM-DD`.
-If not set then date for current day will be used.

-  - Next parameters are sent via body of POST request:
-    - AdType is a parameter that describes platform that you want to do research for (site or application).
-    - Platform is an object that describes which platform-specific parameters you want to include to your report.
-All of it's fields are boolean-typed.
-    - Device is an object that describes which device-specific parameters you want to include to your report.
-All of it's fields are boolean-typed.
-    - Select is an object that describes fields that you want to group by and select for your report.
-      - Almost all of it's parameters are boolean, exept for `price` - it's an object than has two fields: boolean flag which is used to add or remove this option from selection and second string-based one which describes function with which you want to aggregate your price by.

 ## Applications
 `GET` /trends/app